-Radiologic Technicians use medical imaging equipment to take images of bones, tissue, organs, and vessels.
+Radiologic Technologists use medical imaging equipment to take images of bones, tissue, organs, and vessels.
 You will perform diagnostic imaging procedures, such as X-ray examinations, magnetic resonance imaging (MRI) scans and computed tomography (CT) scans.
 Additionally, part of the job includes explaining the procedure, positioning both the patient and the machine properly, and employing protection devices so that only the portion of the body requiring the x-ray is exposed to radiation.
-Technicians are responsible for controlling the equipment so that the radiographs are of the correct contrast, detail, and density.
+Technologists are responsible for controlling the equipment so that the radiographs are of the correct contrast, detail, and density.

-The Radiologic Technology program is a 24-month program that starts in June each year and includes two academic years and one summer session.
+The Radiologic Technology A.A.S. program is a 24-month program that starts in June each year and includes two academic years and one summer session.
 Training includes radiographic equipment operation, exposure and image processing principles, radiographic procedures, radiation protection, patient care and directed clinical practice.

 0%Avg.
 First Attempt Pass Rate